 «Customer Name» shall use the output of all Specified Resources, listed in section 2 of Exhibit A, to serve «Customer Name»’s Total Retail Load.

-3.3.1.2 Determining Specified Resource Amounts
+3.3.1.2 Determining Specified Resource Amounts(01/17/25 Version)

 For each Specified Resource listed in section 2 of Exhibit A, BPA, in consultation with «Customer Name», shall determine firm energy amounts for each Diurnal period and peak amounts for each month beginning with the later of the date the resource was dedicated to load or October 1, 2028, through the earlier of the date the resource will be permanently removed or September 30, 2044.
 BPA shall determine such amounts consistent with the 5(b)/9(c) Policy.
-BPA shall incorporate the peak amounts for each month for each Specified Resource listed in section 2 of Exhibit A consistent with section 3.4.

 3.3.2 Committed Power Purchase Amounts